CompleteBlenderCreator2/05_Animated_Lamp/README.md

 ### 22 Adding Bones To Our Armature

-+ Learn how to add additional bones to an armature.
+Learn how to add additional bones to an armature.
-+ Understand that a new bone does not have to be connected to the previous one.
+Understand that a new bone does not have to be connected to the previous one.

 ### 23 Applying Transforms With Animations

-+ Quick Reminder
+Quick Reminder
-+ If not done can have some very confusing issues
-+ Remember Edit mode for editing
+If not done can have some very confusing issues Remember Edit mode for editing

 ### 24 Pose Mode

-+ Be introduced to pose mode
+Be introduced to pose mode
-+ Understand that we use this mode to test our models movement.
+Understand that we use this mode to test our models movement.
-+ Know that this the best mode to be in to parent mesh objects to individual bones, and to make alterations.
+Know that this the best mode to be in to parent mesh objects to individual bones, and to make alterations.

 Rest Position and Pose Position

-+ Understand the differences between rest position and pose position.
+Understand the differences between rest position and pose position.
-+ You can see the rest position when in edit mode.
+You can see the rest position when in edit mode.
-+ How to clear the pose back to the rest state.
+How to clear the pose back to the rest state.

 ### 25 Constraining Bones Movement

-+ Be able to lock movement to a single axis.
+Be able to lock movement to a single axis.
-+ Constrain the degree of movement possible.
+Constrain the degree of movement possible.

+### 26 The Lamp Upper Arm

+### The Screw Modifier

 ### The Solidify Modifier

 + Create a 3D object from just curves.
 + Give the new object thickness using the solidify modifier.

+### The Bevel Modifier

 ### Introduction To The Node Editor